MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp-create-provision-deploy.md

 **Applies to**

 - Windows 10
 - Windows 11

 This article outlines how to create, provision, and deploy your Microsoft Connected Cache nodes.
 The creation and provisioning of your cache node takes place in Azure portal.
 The deployment of your cache node will require downloading an installer script that will be run on your cache server.

 > [!IMPORTANT]
-> Before you can create your Microsoft Connected Cache, you will need to complete the sign up process [here](windows\deployment\do\mcc-isp-signup.md).
+> Before you can create your Microsoft Connected Cache, you will need to complete the [sign up process](mcc-isp-signup.md).
 You cannot proceed without signing up for our service.

 ## Create cache node